Global well-posedness and relaxation for solutions of the Fokker-Planck-Alignment equations: Abstract

 \section{Abstract}

-In this paper we prove global existence of weak solutions, their regularization, and global relaxation to Maxwellian for a broad class of Fokker-Planck-Alignment models which appear in collective dynamics.
+In this paper we prove global existence of weak solutions, their regularization, and relaxation for large data for a broad class of Fokker-Planck-Alignment models which appear in collective dynamics.
 The main feature of these results, as opposed to previously known ones, is the lack of regularity or no-vacuum requirements on the initial data.
-With a particular application to the classical kinetic Cucker-Smale model, we demonstrate that any bounded data with finite energy, $(1+ |v|^2) f_0 \in L^1$, $f_0 \in L^\infty$, and finite higher moment $|v|^q f\in L^2$, $q \gg 2$, gives rise to a global instantly smooth solution, satisfying entropy equality and relaxing exponentially fast.
+With a particular application to the classical kinetic Cucker-Smale model, we demonstrate that any bounded data with finite higher moment, $f_0 \in L^1(1+ |v|^q) \cap L^\infty$, $q \geq n+4$, gives rise to a global instantly smooth solution, satisfying entropy equality and relaxing exponentially fast.

 The results are achieved through the use of a new thickness-based renormalization procedure, which circumvents the problem of degenerate diffusion in non-perturbative regime.